The ultimate cheat sheet for organising your first tradeshow

 Remember all the way at the beginning of this post I said you should write down some objectives?
 Now’s the time to go back over them and tick off what you achieved.
 This is key – it’s going to tell you how successful the show was for your business, and whether you should do it again.

 Going to your first tradeshow is an exciting prospect.
-Make the most of your experience by planning ahead and come away with a big smile on your face and lots of leads for potential new customers.
+Make the most of your experience by planning ahead and coming away with a big smile on your face and lots of leads for potential new customers.